-Performing stage hypnosis now for over thirty-eight years, SZELES has entertained a wide variety of clients from colleges, the USO, state fairs, comedy clubs, Las Vegas Casinos to corporate and private parties and other venues.
+Performing stage hypnosis now for over thirty-eight years, SZELES Comedy Hypnotist has entertained a wide variety of clients from colleges, the USO, State fairs, comedy clubs, Las Vegas Casinos to corporate and private events and other venues.
 He holds the distinct honor of being the first person to perform a live show at San Jose’s Winchester Mystery House on what other date but Friday the Thirteenth!
 He recently returned from the United Kingdom where he performed several shows for a quaint local pub located in Nottingham, England, reputed to be the oldest pub in the county – known as “The Trip To Jerusalem” founded in 1189AD.
 When he is not performing, SZELES sets aside several blocks of time throughout the year to teach others how to be stage successful hypnotists.

 As it is with magicians, not all stage hypnosis shows are alike.
 There is the caliber of magician who performs for kids at birthday parties and then there are the ‘David Copperfields’ of magic whose talent and expertise give a memorable performance.
 How do you know from a web page that what you see is actually what you’ll get?
 Anyone can make claims and a little creative writing can make anyone sound great, but in reality they could have as little as three days of training and yours could be their very first performance!
 So how do you know you are getting a seasoned professional to perform for your event?
-Book SZELES, a seasoned professional, and take the guess-work out of the equation.
+Book SZELES Comedy Hypnotist, a seasoned professional, and take the guess-work out of the equation.
 Booking SZELES’ comedy stage performance will make you shine in the eyes of your peers, for there is nothing funnier than a tastefully executed comedy stage hypnosis show, while your co-workers will be thrilled and delighted you’ll receive the accolade of having the forethought to have booked such a unique and memorable entertainment that is guaranteed to be the topic of conversation for months after!